+RDG010

-RDG010 3 credits 3 periods Reading English as a Second Language I
+Reading English as a Second Language I

 Designed for students who are learning English as a second language.
 Provides students with skills needed to become proficient readers in English.
 Teaches sound symbol relationships of the English alphabet.
 Expands essential vocabulary for daily communication both in isolation and context.
 Includes development of reading comprehension skills.
 Prerequisites: Appropriate ESL placement test score.